Certificate Program in Wise Compassion

 In an age of ever-increasing complexity, fragmentation and trauma, one of the most promising new developments has been the surprising convergence of cutting edge science and therapies with humanity’s timeless wisdom and healing arts of compassion.
 The Certificate Program in Wise Compassion, part of Nalanda Institute's three-year Contemplative Psychotherapy Program, is the leading program internationally for learning the science and practice behind cultivating, embodying and applying the wise compassion we need now more than ever.

 Featuring a team of world-renowned scholars, researchers and practitioners, the program offers participants a deep understanding and lived experience of the psychology, neuroscience and social impact of compassion, informed by the growing confluence of Buddhist contemplative science, current research, contemporary psychotherapy and social psychology.
-Participants leave the program with the foundation, experience and skills to bring the medicine of wise compassion into their daily practice, lives, and work.
+Participants leave the program with the foundation, experience, and skills to bring the medicine of wise compassion into their daily practice, lives, and work.

 12 Continuing Education Credits (CEs) are available per retreat (fall and spring).